PhilipAbed/RenovateTutorial/README.md

 - Navigate to it and open the `Update dependency lodash to x.y.z` PR.
 ![image](https://user-images.githubusercontent.com/42116482/173989635-935ac533-76da-4acb-8b6a-c5836c780f83.png)
 - Each update PR consists of:
-  -Dependency information (name and version) and its `Merge Confidence` values (will be thoroughly explained in a different tutorial).
+  - Dependency information (name and version) and its `Merge Confidence` values (will be thoroughly explained in a different tutorial).
   - Up-to-date release notes.
   - Configuration related info.
   - Option to rebase the PR.